 Outline

-Topic (What are Topic (What are you writing about?)
+Topic (What are you writing about?)

-Descriptive wor Descriptive words:
+Descriptive words:

 See Hear Taste Touch Smell

-Details to include:
+Details to include de:

 Lesson Title: Informal Letter - To a Theme: Writing

 Classmate

 Practice Activity: PHL1-L018 Class: SSS 1

 - 1. Write a letter demonstrating correct usage of the features of an informal letter. - 2.
 Use appropriate and relevant vocabulary when writing an informal letter. - 3.
 Write a letter with correct grammar and spelling.